ViewComponent/view_component/docs/api.md

 ### `InvalidSlotDefinitionError`

 Invalid slot definition.
-Please pass a class, string, or callable (i.e. proc, lambda, etc)
+Please pass a class, string, or callable (that is proc, lambda, etc)

 ### `MissingCollectionArgumentError`

-The initializer for COMPONENT doesn't accept the parameter `PARAMETER`, which is required in order to render it as a collection.
+The initializer for COMPONENT doesn't accept the parameter `PARAMETER`, which is required to render it as a collection.

 To fix this issue, update the initializer to accept `PARAMETER`.

-See https://viewcomponent.org/guide/collections.html for more information on rendering collections.
+See [the collections docs](https://viewcomponent.org/guide/collections.html) for more information on rendering collections.

 ### `MissingPreviewTemplateError`